 5. “I know I shouldn’t complain….”

-I got on a call with an executive at a magazine I’ve been gunning for and prior to the call, I was a wrecked with nerves.
+I got on a call with an executive at a magazine I’ve been gunning for and prior to the call, I was a nervous wreck.

-Fortunately, after exchanging hellos, the woman said the words, “I know I shouldn’t complain, but I hit a wall today and if I ramble or don’t make any sense, please give me a pass.”
-The two of us then vented for a few minutes about the state of the world since COVID turned our lives upside down which led to a more relaxed call.
+Fortunately, after exchanging hellos, the woman: “I know I shouldn’t complain, but I hit a wall today and if I ramble or don’t make any sense, please give me a pass.”
+The two of us then vented for a few minutes about the state of the world since the COVID-19 pandemic turned our lives upside down.
+That led to a much more relaxed call.